Helping millions of people navigate the world of technology.

 Every battery can only sustain a finite number of charge and discharge cycles, after which it starts wearing off quickly.

-Two types of batteries — Lithium-ion and Lithium-polymer — are prominently used to power all new laptops worldwide and although they are built using different tech, they function in similar ways.
+Two types of batteries—lithium—ion and Lithium—polymer—are prominently used to power all new laptops worldwide, and although they are built using different tech, they function similarly.

-But does it hurt the battery life if you charge it while using it?
+But does charging it hurt its battery life if you are using it?

-A lithium-based battery can not be overcharged even if you leave it plugged in at all times because as soon as it is fully charged (100%), the internal circuit prevents further charging until there is a drop in the voltage.
+A lithium-based battery can not be overcharged even if it is left plugged in at all times because as soon as it is fully charged (100%), the internal circuit prevents further charging until the voltage drops.

-While overcharging isn’t a possibility, keeping your laptop battery discharged is an issue.
-Keeping your battery in a discharged state for long periods can damage its potential to fully charge again or charge at all.
+While overcharging isn’t possible, keeping your laptop battery discharged is an issue.
+Keeping your battery in a discharged state for long periods can damage its potential to charge again or charge at all fully.

-However, the answer to keeping your laptop plugged in isn’t as straightforward because it depends on a number of factors.
+However, the answer to keeping your laptop plugged in isn’t as straightforward because it depends on several factors.

-Lithium batteries are known for their unstable properties and there are a number of factors like voltage level, temperature and the number of times they have been recharged which contribute to their deteriorating quality over a period of time.
+Lithium batteries are known for their unstable properties.
+Several factors, such as voltage level, temperature, and the number of times they have been recharged, contribute to their deteriorating quality over time.

-High voltage levels while charging can shorten a battery’s life and temperatures over 30° celsius can severely damage the battery too.
+High voltage levels while charging can shorten a battery’s life, and temperatures over 30° Celsius can also severely damage it.

 Improve the Battery Discharge Cycle